GoBlog

 The National Merit Scholarship Qualifying Test

 Whatever happens with test policies will likely never touch the National Merit Scholarship Qualifying Test.
 Achievement of a semifinalist or finalist position is qualified as an award, not a test score.
 Furthermore, that award is worth a good chunk of money for college.
-Hence, the opportunity to earn an award and money towards college makes preparing for the SAT, or PSAT, a good investment of time if you believe you can achieve the National Merit Scholarship.
+Hence, the opportunity to earn an award and money towards college makes preparing for the SAT a good investment of time if you believe you can achieve the National Merit Scholarship.

-So the answer to the question, Do I Still Need to Take the SAT?
+So the answer to the question, “Do I still need to take the SAT?”
 Consider taking the SAT or ACT based on your situation.
-CSU’s are on track to considering those tests for applicants applying in Fall 2022.
-(To start as Freshmen in Fall 2023.)
-Outside of the UC’s, most prestigious colleges are keeping their policies aligned with test scores being optional.
-Though, the word “optional” has become somewhat synonymous with “recommended”.
+Outside of the UCs, many prestigious colleges require standardized testing.
 Last but not least, prepare for the SAT or PSAT if you believe you can achieve the National Merit Scholarship.
-Therefore winning some money towards your college funds.

 Ariana Lee